Ops226/kx-packet-inspector/docs/packets/cmsg/not_sure/CMSG_0x002B.md

+**Status: Unverified**

+**This packet was documented by analyzing a schema from the client's data files.
+It has not been confirmed to match live network traffic and may be outdated or used in specific, niche circumstances.**

+---

 # CMSG 0x002B — Unknown (Descriptor-driven payload)

 Status: Confirmed opcode.
 Payload originates from a descriptor; exact field layout not finalized.